garubi/D9U-for-FA/README.md

 I ask you, if you try the sketch, to report issues and feedback here: I'm pretty sure that with a few iteration we can have it working.

 The usual disclaimer:
 I'm not involved in any way with Crumar.
+This sketch is totally untested and is provided "as is", without warranty of any kind under the terms of the [
-This sketch is totally untested and is provided "as is", without warranty of any kind.
+I'm not involved in any way with Crumar.
+This sketch is totally untested and is provided "as is", without warranty of any kind under the terms of the [MIT license](https://mit-license.org/)